WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 >> list unsolved problems

+Basic needs:
+    - Public-facing interfaces for initial identity creation (no hardware requirements imposed on refugee)
+    - No storage/infrastructure requirements imposed on refugee (cost of storage/transactions subsidized)
+    - No risk creation by a central data store that could be comprimised creating physical risk (Citizens religion identified through hospital records, to then be traced and exterminated due to clash with dominant powers religion)
+    - Concordance between amount of information provided by refugee and amount initially required by accepting government

+Implementations that meet these needs center around the process of enrollment.
+In other words, how does an identity for a person become instantiated in a technical system?

+    - Person presents - doesn't have an ID in ID2020 system
+    - What are they asked for? name etc...
+    - How is this record in a database/digital system linked to "them"
+     - Is a biometric captured to alow them to present themselves again in the future and be authenticated. could this be voice?
+    - The digital root of this ID is rooted in a decentralized network - The identifiers are "validated" by workers at the NGO and potentially also family members enrolled in the same system.

 Although the demands illustrated by the use cases we present are quite serious, we note that there have never been so many legally unencumbered technical and expert resources for this application as there are at present.
 We believe that